papermsucode/mutual-modality-learning/README.md

 By Stepan Komkov, Maksim Dzabraev and Aleksandr Petiushko

-This is the code for the [Mutual Modality Learning article](https://arxiv.org/abs/2011.02543) by .
+This is the code for the [Mutual Modality Learning article](https://arxiv.org/abs/2011.02543).

 ## Abstract